Thursday, May 22, 2025 • Welcome to the 100% Nonsense-Free Zone!

 Setting up a backup server requires networking and computer know-how.

-Additionally, the initial cost is higher than a single backup drive for local backup.
+Additionally, the initial cost is higher than that of a single backup drive for local backup.

-While you can turn a Wi-Fi router into a mini NAS server for relatively cheap, this solution lacks the major advantages of a real NAS server, including redundancy, shadow copies, and more.
+While you can turn a Wi-Fi router into a mini NAS server for relatively cheap, this solution lacks the significant advantages of a real NAS server, including redundancy, shadow copies, and more.

 Who should use network backup?